 Our twelve-day summer seminar is open to teachers from across the United States whose schools and communities are faced with a lack of available resources or with issues related to social injustice.
-The 2014 summer seminar will take place from June 21 – July 2, 2014 in NYC.
+The 2014 summer seminar took place from June 21 – July 2, 2014 in NYC.
 Led by Sondra Perl and her colleagues, Jennifer Lemberg and Alice Braziller, the seminar encourages teachers to think creatively and collaboratively about how they teach the Holocaust and more recent genocides.
 Participants become adept at dealing with difficult material and discover how writing, dialogue, and inquiry can help motivate students toward social action.
 Prior experience teaching the Holocaust or focusing on social injustice in the classroom is required.
 Course content includes:

 - Testimony from Holocaust survivors

 - A day at the Museum of Jewish Heritage